 There are several causes of foul-smelling compost, and several practical solutions.
 Mark King is a compost expert with the division of solid waste management at the Maine Department of Environmental Protection.
 He said all stinky compost problems come down to “breakdowns in pile management,” largely due to neglect.
 Neem Insect Spray: Making And Using Neem Garden Spray.
 When making your own neem insect spray you can adjust the concentration to the purpose and situation.

 There are no hard and fast rules, only guidelines.
 Some insects are more persistent than others.
 A preventative neem spray can be weaker than one used for fighting a severe infestation.
 The ultimate urban composting guide.
 If the idea of composting fills your head with images of a large backyard and a big compost bin, it's time to rethink what composting means.

 Today, everyone can compost — even if you live in a bustling urban center.
 If you think your city balcony is too small for composting, think again.
+Even a fire escape is big enough for a small compost bin.
 How to start a compost pile in 4 steps.
 Now is the perfect time to start a compost pile.

 You can do it fancy or simple.
 And if you know me, you know I always prefer simple.
 Compost is the most important thing you can use in your garden to improve your land’s fertility (lawn, garden, and landscape), get rid of kitchen and yard waste efficiently, and save time and money.
 The only science involved is the science of decomposition — when things decompose, they turn into the most potent, valuable fertilizer on the market.